Kalmat/jaaw/README.md

 Furthermore, you won't need any Admin privileges to install it (it's fully portable) or use it.

+## Requires

+KalmaTools v.0.0.1 or higher, that you can find here: https://bitbucket.org/Kalmat/kalmatools

+Download the wheel file located on dist folder, and install it on your system or virtual environment (venv) using:

+    pip install kalmatools-0.0.1-py3-none-any.whl

 ## How to use it

 Run it, and right-click on the Jaaw! tray icon to access options menu: